How to Properly Disclose Sponsored Instagram Posts According to the FTC

-In fact, early last month, the FTC sent letters to 21 Instagram influencers (including Lindsay Lohan and Naomi Campbell), warning them that publishing sponsored Instagram posts on their personal accounts without “clear and conspicuous disclosure” is a breach of the rules.
+In fact, in 2019, the FTC sent letters to 21 Instagram influencers (including Lindsay Lohan and Naomi Campbell), warning them that publishing sponsored Instagram posts on their personal accounts without “clear and conspicuous disclosure” is a breach of the rules.

 Before we get into the nitty gritty details of disclosure, let’s talk about when and in what cases you have to disclose your sponsorships on Instagram.

 Basically, the FTC requires you to disclose when you have any financial, employment, personal, or family relationship with a brand.

 This can include everything from being paid and receiving a gift, even if you think your evaluations are unbiased or you weren’t specifically asked to review a product.